madeddie/tyora/README.md

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+**Rye**

+This project uses [Rye](https://rye-up.com/) to manage dependencies, formatting, linting and packaging.
+Install it using the instructions on the Rye website, then run `rye sync` in the root of the project to install the necessary tools.

+**How to use Rye**

+Reading the documentation is probably a good idea, but in short:

+- `rye sync` installs the necessary tools.
+- `rye format` formats the code.
+- `rye lint` lints the code.

+**pre-commit**

+We use pre-commit to run the linters before each commit.
+To install it, run `rye sync` and `rye run pre-commit install`.
+This is not strictly required, but it'll make your life easier by catching issues before the github actions deny your PR.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.